devbaji/vue3-google-login/README.md

 app.mount('#app')
 ```

+> :bulb: If you dont want to initialize and register `GoogleLogin` component, you can directly import this from `vue3-google-login` package and use the client-id prop, also some functions accepts a clientId option which can be used to avoid initialising the plugin, see [here](#options) for more info
+>
 ### GoogleLogin component

 Once the plugin is installed you can use the component `GoogleLogin` anywhere in your project, this will render a log in button which opens a popup for Google login